groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-docm-files-groupdocs-merger-java/_index.md

 ---
-title: "How to Merge DOCM Files in Java with GroupDocs.Merger: A Comprehensive Guide"
+title: "How to Merge DOCM Files in Java with GroupDocs.Merger - A Comprehensive Guide"
 description: "Learn how to merge docm files efficiently using GroupDocs.Merger for Java.
 This guide covers setup, merging steps, and performance optimization."
 date: "2025-12-29"
 weight: 1